Los Angeles Divorce Attorney

 Stephen is a board certified divorce attorney who has specialized in complex family law matters since 2006 in California.
 He has acted as the lead attorney on hundreds of divorce cases and argued before the Los Angeles, Orange, Riverside, San Bernardino and Ventura County Superior Courts.
-He was voted by Pasadena Magazine as one of the “Top Attorneys” in the area for the past 6 years and named a “Rising Star” by SuperLawyers.
+He was voted by Pasadena Magazine as one of the “Top Family Law Attorneys” in the area for 7 years in a row and named a “Rising Star” by SuperLawyers.

 Serving Burbank, Glendale, Pasadena & the Greater Los Angeles Area